Elf Owls Reception

 Reading and Book Bags

 Thank you for your support with reading at home.
-The children will continue to bring home a Monster Phonics book every Friday, along with four other books to share and read at home throughout the week.
+The children will continue to bring home a Monster Phonics book every Friday, along with other books to share and read at home throughout the week.
 Please support your child at home by reading the books with them for 10 minutes each day.
 You can vary which ones you choose to read, but the Monster Phonics book will be perfect for supporting your child to segment (s-a-t) and blend (=sat) as they will only include the sounds we have taught in class.
-The books given can be kept at home for the week and returned each Friday, but please send your child to school with their book bag and yellow reading record daily (so that staff can record in them too).
+The extra books given can be kept at home for the week and returned each Friday, but please send your child to school with their book bag, yellow reading record and Monster Phonics book daily.

 Regular reading at home is important as it provides children with the opportunity to consolidate their learning at home on a 1: 1 basis.
 We will continue to read with the children individually and in groups as well as sharing lots of stories in school.